 Use Online Resources and Apps

 Numerous online resources and apps are available to help you expand your vocabulary and improve your language skills.
-Online dictionaries, thesauruses, and vocabulary builders provide instant access to definitions, synonyms, and example sentences.
+Also, online dictionaries, thesauruses, and vocabulary builders provide instant access to definitions, synonyms, and example sentences.
 Language learning apps like Duolingo, Memrise, and Babbel offer interactive lessons and exercises that focus on vocabulary development.

 FAQ